-If you self-identify as Aboriginal you have special rights under the Criminal Code.
+If you identify as Aboriginal you have special rights under the Criminal Code.
 These rights are often called Gladue rights.

 Gladue rights encourage judges to take a restorative justice approach to sentencing.
 This means that the judge must try to come up with sentence that will help you and your community to heal.

 Gladue rights also apply when the judge is setting bail.